yilkalargaw/yet-another-emacs-old/README.md

   + neotree for side tab file manager
   + hydra
   + projectile
-  + the Hyper key for expanding the emacs key config
+  + the Hyper key for expanding the emacs key config (my .Xmodmap is included in this repository and  shows the keyboard mapping changes  I applied.)
   + eshell with ivy tab completion
   + etc ...